 This is certainly great information to be able to use internally, to see whether you’re on par and on track with what the marketplace is doing to help you position in the world.
 But…

-to bill your client by the hour, actually, does both of you a disservice.
+Billing your client by the hour, actually, does both of you a disservice.

 Billing by the hour ends up setting up your client to pay more if you’re slow.
 And it means that if you are really good, fast and efficient, you get paid less money.
 That just doesn’t seem to make any sense.